 Prohibition from teaching would not preclude someone from being considered for a TA role.
 The reasons for prohibiting someone from teaching will not necessarily relate to safeguarding matters.
 Guidance is available that indicates the range of misconduct types that may be sufficiently serious to lead to prohibition.
-In addition, when determining the suitability of a prohibited teacher to be appointed to a non-teaching position, we will consider the circumstances surrounding the misconduct as set out in the relevant published decision document Teacher misconduct.
+In addition, when determining the suitability of a prohibited teacher to be appointed to a nonteaching position, we will consider the circumstances surrounding the misconduct as set out in the relevant published decision document Teacher misconduct.
 This detail may help inform any subsequent risk assessment that we choose to carry out.
+A model 'Cause for Concern' Risk Assessment which may be used is available from the KAHub.

-14.3 EEA Teacher sanctions
+14.3 EEA teacher sanctions